 30 - 32 °C

 When is the best time to book flights to Dominica?

 To ensure you get the cheapest price possible for a flight to Dominica, you should look to book at least 49 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to Dominica?

 At the moment, Tuesday is the most economical day to take a flight to Dominica.
 Saturday is likely to be the most costly.

 What time of day is cheapest to fly?

-Flights at midday are typically the cheapest time of the day to fly to Dominica.
-Flights in the afternoon are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Dominica.
+Flights at midday are usually the most expensive.

 When is the best time to visit Roseau?

 Roseau’s tropical rainforest climate does not have huge extremes of temperatures.
 They remain at between 19 and 31 degrees Celsius, making Roseau a year-round destination.
 The driest months are from January to April but even then there will be a brief daily downpour.
 Roseau hosts several major festivals throughout the year.
 Carnival in February sees calypso competitions, costumed bands and processions wearing West African Sensay costumes.
 These weird and wonderful costumes are made of frayed ropes, leaves and other natural materials and are always worn with a mask and horns.
 The World Creole Music Festival takes place in October when steel bands compete.